stitchfix/http-api-design/README.md

 If you use [prmd](https://github.com/interagent/prmd) to generate Markdown docs, you will get examples for each endpoint for free.

+##### In Rails

+Could do this in a staging server or a special server with canned data?
+TBD, but nothing Rails will do here.

 #### Describe stability